-Students are housed in five residence halls.
+Students are housed in six residence halls.
 Student preferences in room assignments are followed to the extent possible.
 A men's counselor and a women's counselor supervise all housing and housekeeping arrangements with the assistance of student leaders.
-Pamphlets describing dormitory regulations are available from the Director of Student Affairs and Women's Counselor.

-Students furnish their own pillows, linen, and towels, and curtains if desired.
+Students furnish their own pillows, linen, towels, and curtains if desired.
 Radios are permitted, but no cooking equipment may be used in dormitory rooms.
-Automobiles are permitted for sophomore or third-year students, subject to college regulations.
+Automobiles are permitted, subject to college regulations.